-But before we get into all that cleanliness stuff, we’re going to teach you how to tune up your mower in 3 simple steps so that a) you don’t pull a muscle yanking on that starter cord a hundred times and b) it’s ready to run smoothly all season long:
+But before we get into all that cleanliness stuff, we’re going to teach you how to tune up your mower in 3 simple steps.
+So a) you don’t pull a muscle yanking on that starter cord a hundred times and b) it’s ready to run smoothly all season long:

 That’s all there is to it.
 How cool is that?
 That’s all it takes to have your mower purring from the start of spring until the end of summer, which is great news because you now have plenty of time to spend cleaning the deck.
 So, without further ado, here is everything you need to know about: